 Just come!
 London is always changing, always busy, and always exciting – you are guaranteed to fall in love with it.
-Although expensive, it is possible to do on a budget – a lot of the museums are completely free, and there really is something for everyone here!
+Although expensive, it is possible to do on a budget – a lot of the museums are entirely free, and there really is something for everyone here!

 I actually don’t know!
 From watching TV shows, it seems like the rest of the world thinks we all speak like the Queen and have tea coursing through our veins instead of blood.
 This is (mostly) untrue – England has several really distinct accents, and not many of them sound anything like most people’s idea of an English accent… although a lot of people I know do seem to subsist solely on tea!

 Can you tell us a book based on England?

 The Game of Thrones book series were actually based (albeit somewhat loosely!) on England’s Wars of the Roses.
 In the 14th-century, England’s royal families were involved in a long, devious war and struggle for the throne, and this turbulent time was what George R. R. Martin based his novels on.
 However, if you are looking for something a little more realistic, I really like Persuasion by Jane Austin – it is beautifully written and paints a really vivid picture of typical life in England in the 1800s.